oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 * You want the configuration to load at runtime
 * Your configuration properties include private information that you don't want to commit to source control

-**Best for**
+**Best use cases**

 * You have different configurations for staging and prod and use release-promotion style deployment processes
 * Your configuration changes frequently or often enough where building and deploying the app is not feasible

 **Watch out for**

-* Configuration errors or network blips - Your app **will not run** since it's dependent on the external API
+* Configuration errors or network blips - your app **will not run** since it's dependent on the external API.
-* Potentially harder to verify and test since configuration may change
+* Potentially harder to verify and test since configuration may change.

 ## Learn more